torvinpe/video-analysis-service/README.md

 ## Delete file

-Should we also have this?
+**TODO** Should we also have this?
 There needs to anyway be some kind of clean-up of old files, e.g., after specific time, if running out of space, or similiar?

 DELETE `/file/<file_id>` ?